mrcongliu/loveit/content/posts/build-a-website-using-blogdown/index.en.md

 1. Be intentional about where you tell RStudio to create this new Project on your workstation.

-## Step 3: Create site
+## Step 3: Create Site

 ![](03-blogdown-2021.png)

-1. The latest version of blogdown will not be available on CRAN until January 2021, but you can install the development version from GitHub with:
+1. Install the latest version of Blogdown:

 ```
 > if (!requireNamespace("remotes")) install.packages("remotes")